michelle-tai/cs308-portfolio-reflection/journal/reflection2Jan30.md

 #### Reflection
+* I originally thought that this assignment would be really hard, and while it's proving to be difficult, things are going more smoothly then I expected.
+We'll see how I feel about this Monday night though...

 ##### What was difficult about your work this week and why?
 * I thought planning how we wanted to approach the Cell Society project was pretty difficult.
 There were